csc-training/hip-programming/docs/01-introduction.md

 Share (LDS) and L1 Cache.
 These are both related to the memory hierarchy of the GPU, which we'll learn about in later lectures.

-Now, the A100 from Nvidia, as found on Mahti
+Now, the H100 from Nvidia, as found on Roihu
 :::
 ::::::::: {.columns}
 :::::: {.column width="70%"}